gourmetjs/gourmet-ssr/docs/tutorial-2.md

 > However, it is the best way to handle a case that `HorzForm` component gets unmounted by user's `onSubmit` handler.
 > Unlike the example in the React documentation, this is a legitimate use case that doesn't result in a memory leak.

-## Containers vs components
+## Container components vs presentational components

-`CenteredBox` and `HorzForm` are general components that are located inside `src/components`, while pages and views were put inside `src/containers`.
-In this tutorial, we follow a simple but powerful pattern that divides components into two categories: containers and components.
+`CenteredBox` and `HorzForm` are presentational components that are located inside `src/components`, while pages and views were put inside `src/containers`.
+In this tutorial, we follow a simple but powerful pattern that divides components into two categories: container components and presentational components.
 Our criteria is as follows.

-Containers:
+Container components:
+- are concerned with how things work.
 - are aware of the application specific configuration.
 - provide "glue" work such as invoking server APIs.
 - are usually not reusable in other apps.

-Components:
+Presentational components:
+- are concerned with how things look.
 - are building blocks that are reusable in other apps.
 - usually get the data to render from the parent as props.
 - delegate "glue" logic to the parent through event handler props.

-See [this article](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) for more details about this pattern.
-In the article, the author uses "container components" and "presentational components".
-We call them simply "containers" and "components", but the idea is almost the same.

-By following this pattern, and decoupling your components from application specifics, your code will get cleaner and the reusability will increase.
+See [this article](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) for more details.
+By following this pattern, and decoupling your presentational components from application specifics, your code will get cleaner and the reusability will increase.

 ## Other minor changes